-Investing in a bond enables you and your chosen trustees to benefit from the fact that the bond provider (Utmost International Isle of Man Limited) is the beneficial owner of the assets for tax purposes.
+Investing in a bond enables you and your chosen trustees to benefit from the fact that the bond provider (Utmost PanEurope dac) is the beneficial owner of the assets for tax purposes.
 This means that any switches between the funds linked to the bond will not be liable for tax.
-If you (or your trustees) were to invest directly into funds/ stocks, a capital gains tax charge could occur each time a purchase or sale takes place if the net gains in a tax year exceed the annual capital gains tax exemption.
+If you (or your trustees) were to invest directly into funds/stocks, a capital gains tax charge could occur each time a purchase or sale takes place if the net gains in a tax year exceed the annual capital gains tax exemption.
 We have discussed how this ability to change the assets linked to the bond may be beneficial for your trustees given your current circumstances.

-Important note: Any gains on the bond will be taxed when a chargeable event occurs and this process simply allows taxation to be deferred until a more appropriate time for you.
+Please note that any gains on the bond will be taxed when a chargeable event occurs and this process simply allows taxation to be deferred until a more appropriate time for you.
 Tax rules can change and are subject to individual circumstances.